SimCoderYoutube/InstagramClone/README.md

 Currently the project has the following features:
   * expo boilerplate
   * Auth system

-Comming in the future:
   * Post Images w/ descriptions
     * Take pictures directly in app
     * Choose from gallery
   * Profile page
   * Follow/Unfollow users
   * Feed in chronological order
   * Search Users

+Comming in the future:
+   *Redesign

 <br>